 Forward Thinking: The Change Companies behavior change resources are built around Interactive Journaling, a structured process that helps people reflect on where they've been, where they are and where they wish to go.
 The program is based on the latest research in behavior change, tailored to the client being served, and is engaging for the participants, allowing them to recognize that the opportunity and responsibility for change is up to them.
-The program can be offered through one-on-one facilitation or in a group format and can be facilitated by correctional staff or probation officers.
+The program can be offered through one-on-one facilitation or in a group format and can be facilitated by a number of Probation staff.

 Love and Logic: Parenting with love and logic is a parenting style whereby parents learn to control their emotions when disciplining their children.
 This parenting style requires parents to use love and empathy to teach consequences, establish boundaries and build healthy parent-child relationships.
 The parenting style tends to incline on loving kids unconditionally for who they are and not for what they have achieved.
-The program is facilitated by the Department's Program Coordinator.
+The program is a 6 week class that is facilitated by the Department's Program Coordinator and is now offered in partnership with the Family Resource Center to the broader community as well.